mmtrt/WINE_AppImage/README.md

 </p>

 ## Info
- * This AppImage does not have any GPU drivers see requirements below before getting angry at me.
+ * This AppImage includes i386 GPU drivers.
+If it still doesnt work then don't get angry at me.

 ## Get Started